seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-11-singleton.md

 ---

+## Definition

 Singleton is one of the simplest patterns to understand.
 The main goal of it is to limit the existence of only one instance of the class.
-The reason for it is usually the following: *only one class object is required during the lifecycle of the application and you need this object to be avaialable anywhere in the application, i.e. global access.
+The reason for it is usually the following: *only one class object is required during the lifecycle of the application and you need this object to be available anywhere in the application, i.e. global access.

 The Singleton pattern assumes that there is a static method for getting an instance of the class (`getInstance()`.
 When calling it a reference to the original object is returned.
-This original object is stored in a static variable, which allowes to keep this original object unchanged between `getInstance()` calls.
-Also a constructor is `private` to ensure that you always use only static `getInstance` method to get the object.
+This original object is stored in a static variable, which allows keeping this original object unchanged between `getInstance()` calls.
+Also, a constructor is `private` to ensure that you always use only a static `getInstance` method to get the object.
 In PHP we have some *magic* methods which can be used to create a new instance of the class: `__clone` and `__wakeup`, they also should be `private`:

 {% highlight php %}
 <?php